tehseensajjad-sys/azs3-proxy/README.md

 **s3-azure-proxy** is a lightweight, production-ready proxy server that:

-- Exposes a full S3-compatible REST API (with SigV4 auth)
+- Exposes an S3-compatible REST API (with SigV4 auth)
 - Translates S3 requests to Azure Blob Storage operations
 - Allows S3 clients and applications to seamlessly work with Azure Blob Storage
 - Supports core S3 bucket and object operations (CRUD, listing, multipart upload)